loustact/locket/README.md

 ## Credits

-For credits for manifests taken from other buckets, please see the dedicated [file](./CREDITS.md).
+This bucket takes manifests fully or partially from other buckets.
+The maintainer ensures to check if the provided licenses allow for such.
+In order to check credits for these buckets, please see the dedicated [file](./CREDITS.md).